FinchPowers/jQueryBinaryTree/README.md

 jQueryBinaryTree
 ================

-jQuery plugin taking divs and reorganizing them as a binary tree
+This plugins allows you to display divs in a binary tree format with a single call.
+It also draws lines between the divs.

+For more info and a working example, see http://frank-mich.com/jQuery/.